Aron-WSUTechProject/EGtLtPC/labtoreport.md

 # Code Breakdown

-To start with, we'll look at the first cell
+To start with, we'll look at the first cell of [the provided notebook](./code/diamondBook.ipynb)

 ```python
 #Import necessary packages